History of the Russian Federation: Putin era

 Putin's popularity, which stems from his reputation as a strong leader, stands in contrast to the unpopularity of his predecessor, but it hinges on a continuation of economic recovery.
 Putin came into office at an ideal time: after the devaluation of the ruble in 1998, which boosted demand for domestic goods, and while world oil prices were rising.
 Indeed, during the seven years of his presidency, real GDP grew on average 6.7% a year, average income increased 11% annually in real terms, and a consistently positive balance of the federal budget enabled the government to cut 70% of the external debt (according to the Institute for Complex Strategic Studies).
 Thus, many credited him with the recovery, but his ability to withstand a sudden economic downturn has been untested.
 Putin won the Russian presidential election in March 2004 without any significant competition.

 Some researchers assert that most Russians (as of 2007) have come to regret the collapse of the Soviet Union in 1991.
 On repeated occasions, even Vladimir Putin—Boris Yeltsin's handpicked successor — stated that the fall of Soviet rule had led to few gains and many problems for most Russian citizens.
 In a campaign speech in February 2004, for example, Putin called the dismantlement of the Soviet Union a "national tragedy on an enormous scale," from which "only the elites and nationalists of the republics gained."
 He added, "I think that ordinary citizens of the former Soviet Union and the post-Soviet space gained nothing from this.
 On the contrary, people have faced a huge number of problems."

 Putin's international prestige suffered a major blow in the West during the disputed 2004 Ukrainian presidential election.
 Putin had twice visited Ukraine before the election to show his support for the pro-Russian Viktor Yanukovych against opposition leader Viktor Yushchenko, a pro-Western liberal economist.
 He congratulated Yanukovych, followed shortly afterwards by Belarusian president Alexander Lukashenko, on his victory before election results were even made official and made statements opposing the rerun of the disputed second round of elections, won by Yanukovych, amid allegations of large-scale voting fraud.
-The second round was ultimately rerun; Yushchenko won the round and was eventually declared the winner on January 10, 2005.
-In the West, the reaction to Russia's handling of, or perhaps interference in, the Ukrainian election evoked echoes of the Cold War, but relations with the U.S. have remained stable.
+The second round was ultimately rerun; Yushchenko won the round and was eventually declared the winner on 10 January 2005.
+In the West, the reaction to Russia's handling of, or perhaps interference in, the Ukrainian election evoked echoes of the Cold War, but relations with the U.S. remained stable.